Structure Preserving Model Order Reduction of Shallow Water Equations: Conclusions

 The authors thank for the constructive comments of the referees which helped much to improve the paper.
-This work was supported by 100/2000 Ph.D.
+This work has been supported by 100/2000 Ph.D.
 Scholarship Program of the Turkish Higher Education Council.